ChristianBagley/awesome-stars/README.md

 - [passy](https://github.com/MCSDWVL/passy) - passy chrome browser extension (automatically generate passwords locally based on info about the place you're logging in, and a private master-key)
 - [mert](https://github.com/eggplanetio/mert) - An iTerm 3-compatible window, tab, and pane manager.
 - [brackets-indent-guides](https://github.com/lkcampbell/brackets-indent-guides) - A Brackets extension to show indent guides in the code editor
-- [extensions](https://github.com/raindropio/extensions) - Source code of Raindrop.io browser extensions and Mac OS X app
+- [extensions](https://github.com/raindropio/extensions) - Source code of Raindrop.io browser extension (Chrome, Firefox, Opera)
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [AlgorithmVisualizer](https://github.com/parkjs814/AlgorithmVisualizer) - Algorithm Visualizer
 - [pleasenospam](https://github.com/JoeBiellik/pleasenospam) - Node.js temporary email service